 Only Exact Match scoring is available in Chart questions.

 Note that when you are previewing the scoring of a Chart question, any unattempted responses will be highlighted with a grey exclamation mark -- see 'Bar 3' in the question below:

 Figure 4: Bar 3 is unattempted, and therefore marked with a grey exclamation mark.

 Under More Options, you can select a chart type.
 There are various types to choose from:

 Snap To Grid option defines how the data point is placed on the nearest grid line when the student is moving the data point.

-Author can allow students to add points to the chart and interact with them.
-When Add Point in enabled students will see an Add Data button on the left side of the chart toolbar.
+The author can allow students to add points to the chart and interact with them.
+When Add Point is enabled students will see an Add Data button on the left side of the chart toolbar.
 By clicking on it they will be able to add a new bar.

 Ignore Order option should be enabled when points order can be ignored.